chrisk-16/git-initiation/README.md

 # Initiation
-Followed a a Git/Github crash course on Youtube. #practicemakesperfect
+Followed a Git/Github crash course on Youtube. #practicemakesperfect